How to Liquefy Crystallized Honey and Best Way to Store It

 It’s discouraging when you reach for the honey, only to discover it is no longer a smooth liquid, but all grainy—like sugar!
-You may have even tossed it into the trash assuming that it’s gone bad, no longer edible.
+You may have even tossed it into the trash, assuming it’s gone bad, and no longer edible.
 Truth be told, it is still perfectly delicious and nutritious.
-It’s easy to turn crystallized honey back into its liquid self.
+It’s easy to turn crystallized honey back into its perfectly liquid self.

 How to Liquefy Crystallized Honey